 having some fun.
 The joke being that if on retains the names

 of fourths one finds that E and B are now higher than F and C.

 Page 13 brings us to The Tanabe Cycle, which shows a “historical” use of the MOS idea in Japanese music.
 This appears to be the fountainhead in which Wilson observed what Tanabe had shown him and noticed the underlining pattern.
 So he is giving credit where he feels credit is due.

 Page 14 shows the variety of scales within the 7 tone scale by placing them on a single tonic.
 The letter names on the left shows where the scales could be found.
 It also shows the common tone modulations of the 7-tone scale in a cycle of fourths, which results in 13 tones that one, is more likely to hear as a 12-tone scale with a 'comma' inflection.

-Pages 15 shows the 5 tone sub MOS of 7 tones scale and a possible 'Kornerup' type version of the scale.
-Kornerup envisioned the yasserian sequence as converging toward these relationships of large to small intervals.
+Page 15 shows the 5 tone sub MOS of 7 tones scale and a possible 'Kornerup' type version of the scale.
+Kornerup envisioned the Yasserian sequence as converging toward these relationships of large to small intervals.

 FURTHER DEVELOPMENTS BY WILSON BEYOND THIS LETTER.

 Zigzag or 1/x patterns

 These Zigzag or 1/x patterns can be the most bewildering of his illustrations for those who have not had the benefit understanding their significance.
 Many of Wilson’s later papers include these various zigzag patterns which are illustrations of the Moments-of-Symmetry of a particular generator shown in the numerator with the denominator the numbers of scale steps to the period.
 He became aware of this from Larry Hanson.